“If heaven is for clean people, it’s vacant.”

 One of my favorite pieces of literature is The Divine Comedy by Dante Alighieri, arguably one of the greatest epic poems in history.
 In the second book Purgatorio, It is interesting to observe the description of souls enduring a different types of spiritual cleansing, but collectively not the same kind of torment that is experienced by souls in Hell.
 Unlike the aura of despair present throughout Inferno, there is an eerie ambiance of hope lingering with the souls in Purgatory as though it were all only temporary.

 From my perspective, Purgatory does not contradict the Bible nor does it invalidate the death and resurrection of Jesus, but much rather accommodates it.
-If people in Purgatory are already technically saved by God’s grace, is it really critical for all Christians to believe it or not?
-No matter how many Bible verses I can pull from reference, I can neither prove nor disprove its existence.
+If people in Purgatory are already technically saved by God’s grace, then to me it’s really a blessing rather than a curse.
+But no matter how many Bible verses I can pull from reference, I can neither prove nor disprove its existence.
 There are some things we will never really know until we cross that threshold.

 These are only my thoughts.
 I personally don’t believe it’s necessary for all Christians to readily embrace it or try and cram it into their theological think-tanks.